-- Use low-noise step-down converters on the module, placed far from susceptible components. - Use local POL linear regulators for MGT link supplies - According to the device specifications the following supply voltages need to be applied to the FPGAs: Vccint=1.0+/-0.05V, Vccaux=1.8V - On all FPGA supply voltages observe the device specific ramp up requirement of 0.2ms to 50ms. - Run all supply voltages on power planes, facing a ground plane where possible, to provide sufficient distributed capacitance - Provide at least one local decoupling capacitor for each active component - For FPGAs, follow the manufacturer's guidelines on staged decoupling capacitors (low ESR) in a range of nF to mF - Observe the capacitance limitations imposed by the voltage convertors - Minimise the number of different VCCO voltages per FPGA to avoid fragmentation of power planes - avoid large numbers of vias perforating power and ground planes near critical components
+- Use low-noise step-down converters on the module, placed far from susceptible components. - Use local POL linear regulators for MGT link supplies - Observe power ramp and sequence requirements for FPGAs - Run all supply voltages on power planes, facing a ground plane where possible, to provide sufficient distributed capacitance - Provide at least one local decoupling capacitor for each active component - For FPGAs, follow the manufacturer's guidelines on staged decoupling capacitors (low ESR) in a range of nF to mF - Observe the capacitance limitations imposed by the voltage convertors - Minimise the number of different V{CCO} voltages per FPGA to avoid fragmentation of power planes - avoid large numbers of vias perforating power and ground planes near critical components - According to the device specifications the following supply voltages need to be applied to the FPGAs: Vccint=1.0+/-0.05V, Vccaux=1.8V - On all FPGA supply voltages observe the device specific ramp up requirement of 0.2ms to 50ms.